jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 A "semitone" is the smallest interval in most Western music.
-It's the smallest interval on a guitar fretboard, the distance across one fret between two notes on a guitar string.
+It's the smallest interval on a guitar fretboard, the distance across one fret on one string.
 Semitones are sometimes called "half steps".

 In Western music,